jwplayer/ott-web-app/CONTRIBUTING.md

 * **Title** Use a clear and descriptive title for the issue to identify the suggestion.
 * **Problem** Describe the problem you're trying to solve.
 Include the business goals driving this need.
 Explain why this feature would be useful to other JW Player users and isn't something that can or should be implemented in a fork or using the API.
 Please provide as much information as possible, as this is the most important section.
 * **Current solutions / workarounds** How would you solve these problems today, even partially?
 What have you already tried?
-You can also talk list some other video players or applications where this feature already exists.
+You can also list some other video players or applications where this feature already exists.
 * **Proposed solutions (optional)** Feel free to make a specific suggestion of how you'd solve the problem.
 We love hearing suggestions, though we may not implement them literally.
 * **Resources** Links/additional materials section.
 Do you have any research on this ask?
 Can you point us to any relevant documentation or articles that will help us understand your request?